Ike-2/guardian-p/README.md

 **Layer 3 — Self-Learning**
 Operators mark false positives.
 The system learns.
 Confidence scores adjust automatically and persist across restarts.
 The longer it runs, the smarter it gets.

+## The Problem

+The global solar market is projected to exceed **$500B by 2030**.
+But as fleets scale, data quality becomes the silent killer:

+- A single miscalibrated sensor can skew an entire site's performance model
+- Operators manually reviewing thousands of data points per day miss anomalies
+- Downstream AI models trained on dirty data make bad predictions — and nobody knows why

 ## Quick Start

 ```bash